N3ROO/Daily-Wallhaven-Wallpaper/README.md

 python /path_to_file/change_wallpaper_wallhaven.py
 ```

 There are few optional parameters than you can visualize by typing

 ```
 python /path_to_file/change_wallpaper_wallhaven.py -h
 ```

-After running the script once, a file called `change_wallpaper_haven.rc` will be created in `~/.config/`.
+After running the script once, a file called `change_wallpaper_haven.rc` will be created in the same directory has the python file.
 You can customize all the settings here.
-Use the `-h` option to see all the valid parameters.
+Use the command above option to see all the valid parameters.

 The files are automatically saved to `~/Pictures/Wallpapers`.
 You can also change that in the config file (or by using the `-o` parameter).

-**Note:** NSFW is currently not working because you need to provide an API key.
-If NSFW is turned on, it will allow SFW and Sketchy wallpapers will be shown (not NSFW, will implement that feature later on).

 Running on startup
 =======